cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Dropout ####

-The model contains two dropout layers between fully-connected ones, which should also help with the regularisation.
+The model contains two dropout layers between fully-connected ones which should also help with the regularisation.

 #### Check that model does not overfitt ###

-I shuffled samples and splitted them in training and validation datasets (80%/20%) to ensure that the model was not overfitting (code line 103).
+I shuffled samples and splitted them in training and validation datasets 80% / 20% to ensure that the model do not overfitt (code line 103).

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.